Professor Visa Sponsorship Jobs in Minnesota

 Which visa types are most common for professor jobs in Minnesota?

 The H-1B is the most commonly used visa for professor roles in Minnesota, as faculty positions at universities and medical colleges qualify as specialty occupations.
 The O-1A is a strong alternative for candidates with distinguished publication records, major awards, or significant citations.
-J-1 exchange visitor visas are also common for visiting scholars and postdoctoral researchers transitioning into faculty roles, though they carry a two-year home residency requirement.
+J-1 visa exchange visitor visas are also common for visiting scholars and postdoctoral researchers transitioning into faculty roles, though they carry a two-year home residency requirement.

 How to find professor visa sponsorship jobs in Minnesota?